 But there is much more to the Dole Plantation for visitors to see than a history of the great agricultural entrepreneur.
 There are three main attractions:

-Knowledgeable and entertaining guides fill riders in on the history of the Dole Plantation and company as they provide information about the whole agricultural industry in Hawaii.
+Knowledgeable and entertaining guides fill riders in on the history of the Plantation and company as they provide information about the whole agricultural industry in Hawaii.
 Those businesses continue to employ over 40,000 people and generate $3 billion in revenue yearly.

 Among other fascinating tidbits, visitors will learn that each pineapple plant continues to be planted by hand, using the leafy crown from a previous pineapple.
 Harvesting is also still done by hand, an unusual practice in this era of machine agriculture.
 Along the 2-mile ride, visitors can see some of Oahu’s finest sights including the Waianae Mountains and the ocean beyond.

 There are thousands of Ti Leaf plants, a member of the lily family that can grow 10 feet high.
-There are over 3,000 species related to pineapples called the bromeliad family and the Dole Plantation offers a wide variety of them to view.
+There are over 3,000 species related to pineapples called the bromeliad family and the Plantation Garden Tour offers a wide variety of them to view.
 Many sport delicate pink and white flowers that resemble orchids.